 Chauvet cave paintings from over 30,000 years ago, photo Jane McConnell

-Today I want to share three themes that are covered in a series of 12 exercises in the Circle Member Handbook.
-I call them the Adventure Signposts because they serve as guides along what I call the path towards a gig mindset work culture.
+Today I want to share three themes that are covered in a series of 12 exercises in what I call the gig mindset journey.
+They are Adventure Signposts because they serve as guides along the path towards a gig mindset work culture.

 The three themes: